Transforming Missouri Businesses

 Answer: We want to talk with you!
 New clients must first complete the SBA 641 Form (we cannot consult with anyone until this form has been received).
 We have hard-copies in the SBDC Welcome Folder and clients can also fill out the form electronically via our website—go to the Client Resources on the right-hand sidebar and click “Client In-take Form”.
 After we receive the SBA 641 Form, they are eligible to schedule an appointment.

 Question: How can I schedule an appointment?

-Answer: Contact the Small Business & Technology Center to schedule an appointment by phone at (417) 255-7966.
+Answer: Contact the Small Business Development Center to schedule an appointment by phone at (417) 255-7966.

 Question: What do I bring to my first appointment?

 Answer: You are not required to bring anything to your appointment.
 Initial meetings are usually spent getting to understand where you are in your business and what challenges or opportunities are on your mind.
 We will introduce you to our SBDC services and develop a plan for moving forward.
 For a more productive meeting, it is helpful if you can complete the Client Online Assessment.
 For existing businesses, it is also helpful to the small business advisor if you provide a one-page executive summary and a copy of your most recent financial statements.
 Additionally, if you have a business plan that you would like to have reviewed, please submit the document at least one week in advance to allow time for proper feedback.

 As a reminder, we do require the Client In-take Form to be completed in advance of your business consultation (and we can help you complete the form upon your arrival if necessary).